- Note: Do not EVER edit the Genesis theme files!

 You can access the theme files in the WordPress editor (Appearance -> Editor) or your hosting cpanel’s file manager to make the changes.

-We recommend using the Feast Customizations Plugin method above!
+We recommend using the Code Snippets Plugin method above instead!

 If you are planning to make edits to your theme files (especially php) we strongly suggest you learn how to do so using FTP or via your hosting cpanel.
 This will ensure that if you commit a coding error you’ll be able to easily and quickly restore your website from the backup you should have of any files you plan to edit.